skingdev/fresco-bakery/tutorial.md

 (If you currently aren't running `grunt serve`, then please run it now)

-You will notice that as you click on the menu options that the url changes at the top, but the 'active' state of the menu option doesn't change.
+You will notice that as you click on the menu bar options that the url changes at the top, but the 'active' state of the menu bar option doesn't change.
 This is because the href has been setup but we aren't handling the route changes yet.

 There are a few files we'll need to change to get the functionality working, so first open up the `app/scripts/routers/application.js` file.
 In it you will see we only have one route defined which is our default route
 `...`